 On this horse riding holiday, you will need to dismount and walk next to your horse over short distances so good walking boots are required.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-The tack is English and trekking style and most horses are ridden in snaffles.
-English saddles and trekking saddles are utilised.
+The tack is English and Trekking style and most horses are ridden in snaffles.
+English saddles and Trekking saddles are utilised.
 Saddle bags are provided to carry items required during the day and for picnic lunches.
-You will be paired with a suitable horse based on your experience and preferences, but if for any reason after the first day you feel that you are not well matched then just let your guide know and you will be given another horse.
+You will be paired with a suitable horse based on your experience and preferences, but if for any reason after the first day you feel that you are not well matched, just let your guide know and you will be given another horse.

-To participate in this trip you must be a reasonably competent rider (English style).
-You should be well balanced, comfortable and secure in the saddle and able to control a well-schooled horse outside at all paces.
+To participate in this trip you must be a reasonably competent rider (English style) and be well-balanced, comfortable, secure in the saddle and able to control a well-schooled horse at all paces.
 Riders are expected to be able to cope with a variety of different going and different types of terrain.
-All the rides are aimed at reasonably capable riders, who are also fairly fit and riding regularly.
+All the rides are aimed at reasonably capable riders who are also fairly fit and ride regularly.

-Participants are expected to ride regularly in the months before they go to ensure they can cope with the hours in the saddle.
-There are also places on the rides where you will need to dismount and lead your horse - if the ground gets rough or steep, and for a short time to warm the horses up and cool them down each day.
-Riders are expected to groom and tack up their own horse each day in preparation for rides.
+We recommend that you ride regularly in the months before departure to ensure you can cope with the hours in the saddle.
+There are areas on the rides where you will need to dismount and lead your horse if the ground gets rough or steep, and also warm the horses up and cool them down each day.
+You are expected to groom and tack up your own horse each day in preparation for rides.